telenornms/skogul/README.rst

 better equipped to handle irregular traffic, it's is expected and acceptable that performance dips when the number of values per container drops.

+Update:

+As of September 2019, TLS was enabled and Skogul was tested again, just for TLS.
+Skogul was seen sending roughly 2 million key:values/s over HTTPS on the same laptop.
+The batch sender has also proven to be very valuable.

 Name
 ----